simplefoc/SimpleFOC-DriveShield/README.md

 20 | 78°C | 68°C| 62°C  | 62°C
 30 | 125°C  | 100°C | 82°C | 82°C

-As the BSZ0904NSI mosfets are rated for temperatures up to 150°C and the DRV8320H gate driver up to 125°C the board can be used up to 20Amps (continuous) without additional cooling and up to 30Amps with either a heatsink or by using a thicker copper PCB (2oz top and bottom layers).
+As the **BSZ0904NSI** mosfets are rated for temperatures up to 150°C and the **DRV8320H** gate driver up to 125°C the board can be used up to 30Amps without additional cooling.

+**However, we strongly recommend using a heatsink or a thicker copper PCB (2oz top and bottom layers) for currents above 20Amps continuous.**

 <details>